When is is put in English? Uses of was - were

 Construction of a negative sentence

-Forms of negation
+Forms of denial

 1. He is not in school.
 He's not at school.